-22.14.3.1 Span Checks
+22.14.3.1 Zero Air Check

 On the Main Screen (or Standby Screen) of the 146i Calibrator, press the MENU button to access the Main Menu Screen.
 Scroll to OPERATION and press ENTER.
-Use the \leftarrow and \rightarrow buttons to select CO GAS.
-Use the \downarrow button to scroll down to SPAN.
-Use the \leftarrow and \rightarrow buttons to scroll to SPAN 4 and press ENTER.
-SPAN 4 has been programmed to produce the span check in the range of 4.000-5.000 ppm.
-Perform the span check using a cylinder containing 150 to 250 ppm CO in N2.
+Use the $\leftarrow$ and $\rightarrow$ buttons to select CO GAS.
+Use the $\downarrow$ button to scroll down to SPAN.
+Use the $\leftarrow$ and $\rightarrow$ buttons on the Calibrator to scroll to ZERO and press ENTER to put the 146i Calibrator in zero air mode.
+With the zero air flowing, verify that the Calibrator and data logger reads 0.000 ppm $\pm$ 0.040 ppm.
 The flow can be read on the 146i Calibrator display screen by pressing the Diagnostics Quick button.
 Scroll to Flow and select Enter.
 This screen reports the actual gas and zero-air flows and the corresponding target flows.

-Allow the site analyzer to run for 15 minutes or until stable, then record the CO flow, zero actual and gas actual readings from the TL-CO channels on the Verification Field Sheet, Form 6, Appendix A.
+Allow the site analyzer to stabilize for a minimum of 15 minutes and record all data logger readings from the TL-CO channels on the Verification Field Sheet, Form 6, Appendix A.